 All of our specialists have extensive experience of working with pensions clients on large and complex transactions and exercises.
-This is a fast-developing area and we are at the cutting edge of market practice.

 - assessing and managing counterparty risk